-- 30. The Complainant or the Respondent may reject the Proposed Result by submitting a Request for Reconsideration within five (5) days of receiving the Proposed Result.
-In the Request for Reconsideration, the Complainant or Respondent must indicate: - a) Why they reject the Proposed Result; - b) Summary of evidence that the Party intends to submit if there is a hearing; and - c) What result would be appropriate - 31.
-Upon receiving a Request for Reconsideration, the Complaints Administrator notify the Parties that a Request for Reconsideration has been received and will appoint a Case Manager to oversee management and administration of the complaint.
-This appointment is not appealable. - 32.
-If neither Party submits a Request for Reconsideration, the Proposed Result will take immediate effect.
-The Complaints Administrator will write a short decision describing the effects of the Proposed Result that will be distributed to the Parties and to the Organization.
-This decision is not appealable.
+- 26. The Complainant or the Respondent may contest the sanction by submitting a Request for Reconsideration within five (5) days of receiving the decision of the Complaints Administrator.
+In the Request for Reconsideration, the Complainant or Respondent must indicate: - a) Why the sanction is inappropriate; - b) Summary of evidence to support the party's position; and - c) What penalty or sanction (if any) would be appropriate - 27.
+The sanction may not be appealed until the completion of a Request for Reconsideration. - 28.
+Upon receiving a Request for Reconsideration, the Complaints Administrator will appoint a Case Manager to oversee management and administration of the complaint or incident.
+Such appointment is not appealable. - 29.
+The Case Manager has a responsibility to: - a) Propose the use of mediation or a negotiated settlement - b) Appoint the Final Decision Making Panel, if necessary - c) Coordinate all administrative aspects and set timelines